gheorghina/gheorghina.github.io/_posts/2018-01-06-setup-solr-cloud.markdown

 In our particular case, the roles which will end up in the playbook can be splitted into the following list:
 - the prerequisites
-- the haproxy:
+- the haproxy
 - the zookeeper
-- for the solrcloud, the recommendation is to be splitted in at least two roles: one for deploying the service and another one for uploading or changing the collections configurations
+- for the solrcloud, the recommendation is to be splitted in at least two roles: one for deploying the service and another one for uploading or changing the collections configurations.
+This way later, when only the configuration changes, but the service is already installed, the playbook can be executed with the tagname `solrcloudconfigs`

 My playbook is named `solrcloud-playbook.yml`.
 Inside it, for each of the above mentioned task, the content will be similar to: